-If you are an existing customer who purchased their policy before 14th March 2020, please check your policy wording to see what cover was provided under your policy.
+If you are an existing customer who purchased their policy before the 17th January 2022, please check your policy wording to see what cover was provided under your policy.
 To access copies of your policy documents, you can quickly register for your free customer area access by clicking here.
 Alternatively, you can find copies of policy wordings by purchase date by clicking here.

 Before you read on